Senior Japan official calls for Abe to delay sales-tax hike

 Abe raised the sales tax to 8 percent from 5 percent in April, the first of a planned two-stage increase that is the boldest attempt in nearly two decades to curb public debt that is well over twice the size of the economy.

-That hike walloped personal spending, knocking the economy for an unexpectedly deep 7.1 percent annualized contraction in the second quarter, the worst fall since the global financial crisis in early 2009.
+That hike walloped personal spending, knocking the economy for an unexpectedly deep 7.1 percent annualised contraction in the second quarter, the worst fall since the global financial crisis in early 2009.

 Abe has said he is "neutral" over his December decision whether to proceed with the plan to raise the tax to 10 percent in October 2015 - doubling the tax rate over just 18 months.
 He has stressed the need for both fiscal reform and continued recovery.